WKDM

 WKDM (1380 AM) is a commercial radio station licensed to New York, New York.
-The station is owned by Multicultural Broadcasting and broadcasts on weekdays in Mandarin Chinese.
+The station is owned by Multicultural Broadcasting and broadcasts in Mandarin Chinese on weekdays.
 Most shows are brokered programming, where the host pays for the time and may sell commercials to support the broadcasts.
 On weekends, programming switches to Spanish language Christian radio.

 WKDM operates at 5,000 watts by day, using a directional antenna to protect other stations on 1380 AM.
 After being granted a Federal Communications Commission (FCC) construction permit to increase night power, it operates at 13,000 watts after sunset, using a different directional pattern.
 The station's transmitter is located in Carlstadt, New Jersey.

 History

-The station began operation in 1926 as WBNX, the call letters reflecting the station's location in the borough of The Bronx.
+The station began operation in 1926, as WKBQ.
+The original call sign was randomly assigned from a sequential roster of available call letters.
 One of the station's first permanent homes was inside Starlight Park, an amusement park located on the east bank of the Bronx River just south of East 177th Street.
 This tenancy lasted until 1932, when the Great Depression forced the park's closure, which then led to the station's eviction from its studios.

-WBNX changed frequencies several times during its early years, eventually finding a permanent home on 1380 kHz, sharing time on the frequency with religious broadcaster WAWZ in central New Jersey.
-It operated 18 hours a day with general entertainment and brokered programming.
+Beginning in the 1920s, there were significantly more radio stations operating in the New York City area than could be given exclusive frequency assignments.
+WKBQ changed frequencies several times during its early years.
+On November 11, 1928, the Federal Radio Commission made a major nationwide reallocation under its General Order 40, and WKBQ was moved to 1350 kHz, sharing this frequency with three other local stations: WBNY, WMSG and WCDA.

+In 1930, the call sign WKBQ was changed to WBNX, reflecting the station's location in The Bronx.
+In 1933, the owners of WCDA worked to consolidate the four time-sharing stations on 1350 kHz into a single station, to serve as the primary affiliate for the currently forming Amalgamated Broadcasting System.
+Eventually only three of the stations were merged, which continued operation under the WBNX call letters.
+In addition, Amalgamated quickly failed, and ended operations at midnight on November 1, 1933.

+The holdout from the 1933 consolidation was the former WBNY, now WAWZ.
+WBNX operated 18 hours a day with general entertainment and brokered programming.
+In March 1941, WBNX and WAWZ were moved to 1380 kHz, as part of the implementation of the North American Regional Broadcasting Agreement.